codingPhuc/IRL-learning-value-2/Fail Behavior.md

 reference:
 updated date: 2025-06-02
 ---
+how to clean the bath,
+1. first you will spary it with a all purpose cleanner
+2. let it sit for a bit
+3. crub it using a brush on your left hand and the water sprayer on your right how to  [re thread](https://www.youtube.com/watch?time_continue=117&v=wnW7OWsq7vk&embeds_referring_euri=https%3A%2F%2Fchatgpt.com%2F&source_ve_path=MjM4NTE) a string pant

+You should have rinse the dishese before letting other people wash them You should press the lock button before going out
+You should take the item that people give you into your room You should remember to buy item for both childrent not just one You fail to put lip grosh on your lips

+1 when you wash your cloth you should do the the following Obe gental with the dryer
+ALWAYS OPEN THE WASHING MACHINE YOU ALWAYS FAIL TO DO THIS

+why did you mention about not liking bio to your teacher that was wrong talk more concistantly and better, do not let other people ask you what you mean again filter your word better

 Here is a **clean and organized version** of the information you shared.
 I’ve grouped related items under relevant headings for better readability: